 When we were discussing what books to read in our Starbucks book club, I knew what I wanted to suggest: Delivery by Betty Jane Hegerat.
 I had been waiting for this book to come out since reading her first novel, Running Toward Home.

-Betty Jane graciously provided me with a review copy of her novel, so I’m now ahead of my book club, who are still waiting for their copies to arrive.
+Betty Jane graciously provided me with a review copy of Delivery, so I’m now ahead of my book club, who are still waiting for their copies to arrive.
 This book is definitely going on my bookshelf and my “best of 2010″ book list.

 Betty Jane’s second novel is about choices, adoption, motherhood, family, friends.
-In Delivery (October 2009, ISBN 978-088982-257-3), she explores how a mother and a daughter feel about the arrival of the daughter’s out-of-wedlock baby.
+In Delivery, she explores how a mother and a daughter feel about the arrival of the daughter’s out-of-wedlock baby.
 Both women must come to terms with their choices and feelings as they struggle to find a solution to the situation.

 Lynn arrives at a friend’s cabin on Quadra Island, BC, with her baby granddaughter in a laundry basket and no plan.
 All she knows is that she cannot hand the baby over to the adoptive parents as her daughter Heather asked her to.
 Back in Calgary, Heather is trying to deal with her post-baby body and her decision—until she realizes what her mother has done.